 - Include information security and data protection in all projects and new contracts.

 - Monitor upcoming legislation and identify steps to meet requirements.

-Application in writing – You will need to make a request in writing, via an email to firstname.lastname@example.org or post to Governance Team, Gradwell Communications Ltd, Westpoint, James Street West, Bath.
-BA1 2DA.
+Application in writing – You will need to make a request in writing, via an email to firstname.lastname@example.org or post to Governance Team, Gradwell Communications Ltd, Ground Floor, Trimbridge House, Trim Street, Bath BA1 1HB.

 Proof of identity – You will need to provide proof of identity as part of your application.
 Please provide contact telephone numbers as identity is confirmed via a callback and DPA verification from a member of our team for data protection purposes

 What to include in your application – please state the specific data you wish to access

 If you wish to apply to restrict, rectify, port, object or request erasure of your data, please submit your request in writing as above also including the qualifying circumstances that apply.